-The Board of Directors has a code of conduct/policy requiring the company to disclose important information related to the company. whether it is financial information, or non-financial information that is accurate, complete, timely, transparent, and up to date, through easily accessible channels and various information dissemination media of the Stock Exchange of Thailand according to the standards and requirements of the SEC, the Stock Exchange of Thailand and other relevant laws.
+The Board of Directors has a code of conduct/policy requiring the company to disclose important information related to the company, whether it is financial information, or non-financial information that is accurate, complete, timely, transparent, and up to date, through easily accessible channels and various information dissemination media of the Stock Exchange of Thailand according to the standards and requirements of the SEC, the Stock Exchange of Thailand and other relevant laws.

-The Board of Directors is responsible for the Company's financial statements, including information contained in the Annual Information Report (Form 56-1 one report), Annual Information Report (Form 56-1), Annual Report (Form 56-2) that it has been prepared in accordance with generally accepted accounting standards in Thailand by selecting appropriate accounting policies and consistently implementing them. and using careful discretion and the best estimate in the preparation Important information is adequately disclosed in the notes to the financial statements.
+The Board of Directors is responsible for the Company's financial statements, including information contained in the Annual Information Report (Form 56-1 one report) that it has been prepared in accordance with generally accepted accounting standards in Thailand by selecting appropriate accounting policies and consistently implementing them. and using careful discretion and the best estimate in the preparation Important information is adequately disclosed in the notes to the financial statements.
 Including complying with the requirements of the SEC, the Stock Exchange of Thailand, and other relevant laws It also has an effective internal control system to ensure that accounting records are accurate, complete, and sufficient.
-The Board of Directors is of the opinion that the Company's overall internal control system is at a satisfactory level. and able to create reasonable confidence in the reliability of the Company's financial statements.
+The Board of Directors is of the opinion that the Company's overall internal control system is at a satisfactory level, and able to create reasonable confidence in the reliability of the Company's financial statements.

 The Board of Directors realizes that the Company's information affects the decision-making process of investors and stakeholders of the Company.
 Therefore, it has acted in relation to the disclosure of information through various channels and media of information dissemination of the Stock Exchange of Thailand.
-The investor relations section Since there are not many activities in this regard.
-The company, therefore, has not established a specific unit.
-But has assigned the Secretary to the Board of Directors and Executive Director to communicate with investors, institutions, and shareholders, including analysts and relevant government agencies.
+The investor relations section since there are not many activities in this regard.
+The company, therefore, has not established a specific unit but has assigned the Company Secretary and Vice President Legal affairs to communicate with investors, institutions, and shareholders, including analysts and relevant government agencies.
 Investors can contact for information about the company at Tel.
 02-213-2514, Fax.
 02-287-2031 or at the e-mail address: admin@varo.thai.com.

-1. Treat all parties equally and fairly.
+- 1. Treat all parties equally and fairly.

-- 2. Aiming to create long-term business value for stakeholders. - 3.
-Encourage best practice.
+- 2. Aiming to create long-term business value for stakeholders.

+- 3. Encourage best practice.